Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 ## How to consume the IP contained in this repo
 <!-- markdownlint-restore -->

-fixme need to update sample workflow fixme links in readme
+fixme test sample workflow
+fixme links in readme
+fixme sidebar in readme
+All-up update for readme
+customization of assignments - separate doc parameter file for policy assignments

 ## Background